 Would my chances of being selected be lower if I do not have much experience in public policy or public service?

 Not at all!
 We realize that many applicants are looking at programs like ours to gain experience in these spaces.
-We ask that you tell us what motivates you to apply and why this program would help you address your career goals.
+Please tell us what motivates you to apply and why this program would help you address your career goals.